 CBD oil is the ubiquitous product associated with CBD and derived from hemp.

-Interest in the cannabis plant and the potential benefits of CBD oil is at an all-time high.
-With medical marijuana legalisation in the UK in late 2018 sparking internet searches about both cannabis and if CBD can you get you high (spoiler: it can’t!) or if CBD oil is legal, we have triggered a new wave of CBD wellness.
+Interest in the hemp plant and the potential benefits of CBD oil is at an all-time high.
+With medical marijuana legalisation in the UK in late 2018 sparking internet searches about both hemp and if CBD can you get you high (spoiler: it can’t!) or if CBD oil is legal, we have triggered a new wave of CBD product.

-But how is CBD oil made and what should new users of CBD know about different cannabis extraction methods?
+But how is CBD oil made and what should new users of CBD know about different hemp extraction methods?

 It’s important to note that not all CBD oil is made equal, and there are varying grades of CBD products on the market, unfortunately creating confusion coupled with a lack of customer trust.